openapi-generators/openapi-python-client/README.md

 Even with `use_path_prefixes_for_title_model_names` set to `true`, duplicate model class names can occur.
 By default, when duplicates are encountered they will be skipped.

 Setting `enumerate_duplicate_model_names` to `true` in your config file will result in a number being added to duplicate names starting with 1.
-For instance, if there are multiple occurances in the schema of `MyModelName`, the initial occurance will remain `MyModelName` and subsequent occurances will be named `MyModelName1`, `MyModelName2` and so on.
+For instance, if there are multiple occurrences in the schema of `MyModelName`, the initial occurrence will remain `MyModelName` and subsequent occurrences will be named `MyModelName1`, `MyModelName2` and so on.

 ### http_timeout